bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ## Introduction
 <a name="introduction"></a>
-In this practical we will use Galaxy to performe the anaylis you ran in Module 2 and Module 5.
+In this practical we will use Galaxy to perform the analysis you ran in Module 2 and Module 5.
 We are therefore using the dataset from patient NA12878 (reads extracted from region chr1:17704860-18004860)

 We will use the galaxy website: https://usegalaxy.org/